aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/centralize_1.md

 ### Requirements
-* No impact to existing functionality
 * Code is easy to read, intuitive, and extendable
 * Naming in code is consistent (ex: Find vs. Get)
 * Navigating code is easier because pkg responsibility is clear

 ### Prerequisites
 *code-generator* contains unit tests and also runs a subset of $SERVICE-controller e2e tests against PRs.
-Are these comprehensive enough to detect breakage in the code that we'll be touching/refactoring?
-If there are gaps between tests and code being refactored, then **tests will need to be created or updated** prior to implementing the solution.
+We need to identify the affected code paths and determine whether these are being covered in existing tests.
+If there are gaps, then **tests will need to be created or updated** prior to implementing the solution.

 Agree on terms for consistent code.
 Terms such as Get vs. Find, CRDS/Resource, etc.